 Ventilation is a very efficient method to control air pollution.
-Depending on the welding taking place in the workshop, all three types may be necessary.
+Depending on the welding taking place, all three types may be necessary.

-However, because air pollution control by ventilation is not perfect, the previous methods are more important.
+However, because pollution control by ventilation is not perfect, the previous methods are more important:

 - Even the best LEV systems cannot capture 100% of the fumes.

 - Dilution ventilation cannot clean the workshop’s air to acceptable levels in many situations.